Comboni Missionaries of the Heart of Jesus: History

 The missionary society, originally called the Sons of the Sacred Heart of Jesus, was approved as a congregation of diocesan right on 8 December 1871.
 On 31 July 1877, Comboni was named Apostolic Vicar of Central Africa and travelled to Khartoum, where he died in 1881.
 With the founder's death, his congregation entered a precarious phase: the Mahdist War prevented missionaries from continuing their mission to Sudan.
 Francesco Sogaro, Comboni's first successor, transformed the society into a congregation of simple vows in 1885, but older members did not accept the decision because they believed that religious practices would distract the missionaries from the active apostolate.
 Only the decision of the Sacred Congregation for the Propagation of the Faith, which approved Sogaro's choice, ended the internal conflicts of the institute.

 With the Anglo-Egyptian victory over the Mahdists, the Comboni Missionaries could resume their mission to Sudan.
 The congregation received the Papal Decree of Praise on 7 June 1895.
-Since the congregation was now mature and self-sufficient, Antonio Maria Roveggio, successor to Sogaro, in 1899 took on the responsibility of formation of new missionaries from the Jesuits.
+Since the congregation was now mature and self-sufficient, Antonio Maria Roveggio, successor to Sogaro, in 1899 took on the responsibility for formation of new missionaries from the Jesuits.
 On 19 February 1910, the Holy See finally approved the institute and its constitutions.

 Within the congregation, two groups were soon set up: one formed by Italian religious and the other by the religious of the German-speaking countries.
 The conflicts between the two factions grew in the years of World War I. On 27 July 1923, the Holy See decided to separate the German branch of the institute from the parent congregation by instituting the Missionaries of the Sons of the Sacred Heart of Jesus, which were approved on 18 March 1924.

-Vatican II, which had invited religious institutes to rediscover the charism of their founders, urged the two separate congregational groups to seek the way of unity.
+The Second Vatican Council invited all religious institutes to rediscover the charism of their founders, This led to moves encouraging the two separate congregational groups to seek the way of unity.
 As a result, on 2 September 1975, together in the town of Ellwangen in southern Germany, the two groups celebrated the general chapters which decided and ratified the meeting of the two institutes.
 On 22 June 1979, the Holy See sanctioned the union of the two congregations.

 Activity and dissemination

 Countries where the Comboni Missionaries of the Heart of Jesus are active.

-The Comboni Missionaries state that they dedicate themselves to the missionary apostolate to the populations that are not yet or not sufficiently evangelised, especially in Africa.
+The Comboni Missionaries state that they dedicate themselves to the missionary apostolate among populations which are not yet, or not sufficiently, evangelised, especially in Africa.

-They are present in Europe (Austria, France, Germany, Ireland, Italy, Poland, Portugal, United Kingdom, Spain), Africa (Benin, Central African Republic, Chad, Democratic Republic of Congo, Ghana, Egypt, Eritrea, Ethiopia, Malawi, Mozambique, South Africa, South Sudan, Sudan, Togo, Uganda, Zambia), in the Americas (Brazil, Canada, Chile, Costa Rica, Ecuador, El Salvador, Guatemala, Mexico, Nicaragua, Peru), and Asia (Philippines, Macao, Taiwan).
+They are present in Europe (Austria, France, Germany, Ireland, Italy, Poland, Portugal, United Kingdom, Spain), Africa (Benin, Central African Republic, Chad, Democratic Republic of Congo, Ghana, Egypt, Eritrea, Ethiopia, Malawi, Mozambique, South Africa, South Sudan, Sudan, Togo, Uganda, Zambia), in the Americas (Brazil, Canada, Chile, Costa Rica, Ecuador, El Salvador, Guatemala, Mexico, Nicaragua, Peru), and in Asia (Philippines, Macao, Taiwan).
 The Mother House is in Via Luigi Lilio in Rome.

 At the end of 2020, the congregation had 272 houses with 1,576 religious, 1,103 of whom were priests.
+The congregation is led by a Superior General.